varabyte/kotter/README.md

 However, remembering to call `rerender` yourself is potentially fragile and could be a source of bugs in the future when trying to figure out why your console isn't updating.

-For this purpose, Konsole provides the `KonsoleVar` class, which, when modified, will automatically request a rerender to the last block that referenced it.
+For this purpose, Konsole provides the `KonsoleVar` class, which, when modified, will automatically request a rerender.
 An example will demonstrate this in action shortly.

-To create a `KonsoleVar`, simply change a line like:
+To create a `KonsoleVar`, simply change a normal variable declaration line like:

 ```kotlin
 konsoleApp {